48 hours of eating and exploring in Hervey Bay

 I should know, I’ve got more Hervey Bay stamps in my Queensland passport than most.
 I’m lured by its waterfront views, good coffee and promise of the freshest scallops in Australia.

-If you’ve got a long weekend up your sleeve, we suggest you get yourself to the Bay for a serve of sun, sand and seafood with this itinerary.
+If you’ve got a long weekend up your sleeve, get yourself to the Bay for a serve of sun, sand and seafood with this foodie-friendly itinerary.

 7am: Hit the road to Hervey Bay

 Only in Queensland would a highway answer to Bruce.
 Regardless of whether you’re coming from north or south to Hervey Bay, you’ll need to spend some time getting acquainted with Bruce in all his tarmac glory.